Hotels4Teams

 Which hotels near Jackman Field have laundry facilities?

-Which hotels near Jackman Field have a pool?
+Which hotels near Jackman Field have an outdoor pool?

 Which hotels near Jackman Field have suites or extra space?